NotkerNotker/ETL-Pros/README.md

 * Final merge with "Player_Lookup.csv" to display stats for players who have NBA Draft and NBA Stat data
 * Saved as a new csv
 ### Load
-* Created a new table in PosgreSQL named "ncaa_career_avgs"
+* Created a new table in PosgreSQL named "ncaa_career_totals"
 * Loaded transformed csv into new table
-## NCAA Player Career Averages
+## NCAA Player Stats Per Season
-### Extraction
-* Derived from grouping original csv by Player series
-* Created new dataframe to hold mean of each statistical category over each player's college career
-### Transformation
+### Extraction/Transformation
-* Determined beginning and end of each player's career by finding min and max season years
-* Dropped series with irrelevant means
-* Merged Min/Max dataframes with Mean dataframe
+* Created by merging original cleaned dataframe with dataframe that contained NBA players
-* Final merge with "Player_Lookup.csv" to display stats for players who have NBA Draft and NBA Stat data
 * Saved as a new csv
 ### Load
-* Created a new table in PosgreSQL named "ncaa_career_avgs"
+* Created a new table in PosgreSQL named "ncaa_stats_per_season"
 * Loaded transformed csv into new table
 # Draft Report
-* Luke Ellison:
+Luke Ellison:
 --------------
 Worked on cleaning draft data.
 Data was pulled from a seperate source than other NBA/College player stats but also came from kaggle [here](www.kaggle.com/pmp5kh/nba-draft-19802017/data)
 APIs we looked at either didn't match up with the scope of the project (too small/recent) or costed money so we decided to stick with using csv's pulled from kaggle for the most part, making things fairly streamlined.